 How Can You Estimate the Incremental Revenue via Automatad Blaze Extension?

+Simple, repeat the same process on your site.
 Go to your site and load a page.
 Now spent the same amount of time an average user spends on your site.
-You can use the time-on-page/session time via Google Analytics.
+You can refer the time-on-page/session time via Google Analytics.

 Most of the time, the publisher is also a reader.
 So, you just have to read the content as usual and see how many reloads happen.
 Every reload is a chance to deliver a new 100% viewable ad impression and earn additional revenue.
 If you can keep your readers engaged for a couple of minutes, you’ll be able to deliver a good number of impressions, this, in turn, leads to increased revenue.